Request > Impacts of European energy policy on global biodiversity

 Diagram of the process followed to synthesise knowledge for this request.
 The two main approaches were a non-systematic literature and policy review for background and an expert workshop using Fuzzy Cognitive Mapping to derive individual models of the system integrated into a single model.
 Due to time constraints, participants generally created their individual models with both terms and links simultaneously rather than first creating a list of terms and then assigning links.

 Date and location: 19 – 20 November 2018 (two half-days), Brussels Office of the Helmholtz Association, Brussels.Workshop participants: Miriam Grace, Alexis Meletiou, Marianne Darbi, Myriam Pham-Truffert, Henri Rueff, Rania Spyropoulou, Allan Watt, Lea Appulo, Tom Clarkson, Gregor Erbach, Corrado di Maria, Cary Hendrickson, Reinhard Klenke, Agata Klimkowska, Ioannis Kougias, Paul Lehmann, Gerd Lupp, Hannah Montag, Brendan Moore, Leila Niamir, Zoltan Rakonczay, Pip Roddis, Marieke Sassen, Thomas Tscheulin, Julia Wiehe and Meseret Wondirad

 The workshop’s findings, along with the preparatory conceptual work, have been integrated into a draft final report.
 The draft results have been delivered to the requester, and the draft report was reviewed by workshop participants and members of the EKLIPSE KCB.

-On July 2019 the final report was finalised and published.
-Also, a related scientific paper on this request was published.
+In July 2019, the final report was published.
+Also, a related scientific paper on this request was issued.